mialkin/docs/csharp/concurrency/terminology.md

 ## Context switch

 A **context switch** is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point.

-A **context switch** is the switching of the CPU from one process or thread to another.

 ## Critical section